Angel-ML/sona/docs/GBDT.md

     * weight: the number of times a feature is used to split tree nodes
     * gain: the average gain a feature is used to split tree nodes
     * total_gain:  the total gain a feature is used to split tree nodes
+  * **ml.gbdt.init.two.round** Load data in two rounds for less memory occupancy (*default* false).
+Setting  this param as true will not affect the training performance, but may lead to longer initialization time.
   * **ml.num.class** Number of classes in classification task
   * **ml.feature.index.range** Dataset dimensionality
   * **ml.instance.sample.ratio** Instance sampling ratio between 0 and 1 (*default* 1)